Xinoph/xinoph.github.io/_posts/2018-02-26-wayfairportfolio.md

 ]

 wfrug: [
-    [rugassistantui.jpg, "An annotated image of the Rug Assistant's UI shows how easy it is to use!"], [rug-closeup.jpg, "A close-up shot of the generated binding & fur as seen in the scene view"] ]
+    [rugassistantui.jpg, "An annotated image of the Rug Assistant's UI shows its ease of use"], [rug-closeup.jpg, "A close-up shot of the generated binding & fur as seen in the scene"] ]

 wfruglane: [